canjs/can-fixture/contributing.md

 ## Reporting Bugs

-Report a bug as a new [github issue](https://github.com/canjs/can-fixture/issues/new).
+Report a bug as a new [GitHub issue](https://github.com/canjs/can-fixture/issues/new).

 When filing a bug, it is extremely helpful to include:

-- A small example with [JSBin](https://justinbmeyer.jsbin.com/zixumu/2/edit?html,js,output).
+- A small example with [JS Bin](https://justinbmeyer.jsbin.com/zixumu/2/edit?html,js,output).
 - Breaking tests (optional)
 - Proposed solutions (optional)